The Ultimate Guide to Family Photo Outfits | What to wear & What to skip

 • Vertical stripes, vintage daisy prints, and playful graphics are on trend and photo-friendly

-Here are a few trendy prints that work:
+Here are a few fun prints that work:

 Tiny ditsy prints